Functions as AI Agents

 So there's our first problem: How do you get AI agents to produce structured, deteministic results?

 Suppose that we can reliably and deterministically compose AI agents together.
-This then allows as agent to be a primitive unit of execution, in a chain of agents.
+This then allows an agent to be a primitive unit of execution, in a chain of agents.
 Higher order agents have context about lower order agents, and lower order agents encapsulate the minutia that higher order agents don't need to know about.

 This gives us 2 advantages: